nasa/astrobee/doc/general_documentation/flight_release.md

 ## Fix Bugs

-If there are bugs that arise during testing, please fix the bugs, push the fixes, recreate the debian, and repeat the release testing procedure.
+If there are bugs that arise during testing, please fix the bugs, push the fixes, recreate the debians, and repeat the release testing procedure.

 ## Finish Release

-Once the debian passes all the required testing, it is ready to become an official flight release.
+Once the debians pass all the required testing, it is ready to become an official flight release.
 Please make a pull request on astrobee develop and set Brian, Katie, or Marina as the reviewer.
 They will review the request and merge it into develop and master.
-You will also need to copy the debian to a temporary location on volar.
+You will also need to copy the debians to a temporary location on volar.

     scp astrobee0_0.x.x_armhf.deb \
       <ndc_username>@volar:/home/p-free-flyer/free-flyer/FSW/ars_debs/dists/xenial/main/release_candidate/
+    scp astrobee-config_0.x.x_all.deb \
+      <ndc_username>@volar:/home/p-free-flyer/free-flyer/FSW/ars_debs/dists/xenial/main/release_candidate/

-After the debian has been copied to volar, make sure the group permissions are set to read and right.
+After the debians have been copied to volar, make sure the group permissions are set to read and right.
 Finally, please email Ruben Garcia Ruiz so that he can sign it and stage it.